fbpx

 Another thing that Lyle highlighted, not necessarily as a risk, but as a decision that you’ll have to make by weighing the pros and cons – is whether Facebook advertising (and other social outlets) is worth investing in over Google Ads.

 The general view is that social media marketing is more preventive, targeting customers that can take their time making a decision, without being rushed by an emergency.
-On the other hand, paying for Google Ads is what ensures that you’re at the top of the results page when someone’s in a hurry (maybe a pipe just burst) and have little time to dilly-dally with comparisons.
+On the other hand, paying for Google Ads is what ensures that you’re at the top of the results page when someone’s in a hurry (maybe a pipe just burst).
+Facebook ads are great for building brand awareness.
+However, search ads on Google can drive immediate sales by appearing prominently in search results.

 This decision is going to fall down to the type of business you’re running.
-If you’re able to handle emergencies and unplanned appointments (made possible because you’re making full use of your intelligent scheduling system), this can be quite a lucrative business, as people won’t be thinking about money when their house is getting flooded.
+If you’re able to handle emergencies and unplanned appointments, this can be quite a lucrative business.
+This is because people won’t be thinking about money when their house is getting flooded.
 Not to mention the good word-of-mouth exposure gained from being the one to get them out of a tough situation.

 At the same time, Google Ads are getting increasingly expensive, as is the competition for the same keywords (e.g. Chicago HVAC company, emergency HVAC technician, etc.) grows.